What's going to build your brand over the next twelve months? What marketing trends are the best bets and what can you expect from your competition?

 Today, there's too much competition to get by so simply.
 Instead, consumers are looking for extra, in the form of personal experiences, social causes and more.
 And so, the brands that wish to compete will respond to those trends (born of consumer demands).

-You can expect these branding trends to grow and become highly significant in 2018:
+You can expect these branding trends to grow and become highly significant:

 - Conversation: Remember the days when consumers received branding and marketing messages, then made their purchasing decisions without ever interacting with brands?
 Those days are gone.
 I think it has a lot to do with people engaging less and less with each other in-person; they're now looking for human-like interactions everywhere, including the communications that lead to the spending of their money.
 This means that you've got to get real with your brand's interactions.
 Don't just sell; serve first.
 Don't just speak; listen, too.
 Don't just publish messages; receive them, as well.